-- Encourage appropriate vetting, training, mentoring, equipping and empowerment for women and men. - Address needs and concerns of women in maintenance of public security and recognise the importance of specialized skills. - Request training on prevention, protection and prohibition against all forms of SGBV.
+- Encourage appropriate vetting, training, mentoring, equipping and empowerment for women and men. - Address needs and concerns of women in maintenance of public security. - Request training on prevention of and prohibition against all forms of SGBV, in particular to integrated elements.